nahiyyar/AI_Chatbots/README.md

 # AI Chatbots

-This project is a simple web-based chatbot application that allows users to upload a JSON or PDF file and interact with the chatbot by asking questions.
+This project is a simple web-based No code chatbot application that allows users to upload a JSON or PDF file and interact with the chatbot by asking questions.

 ## Features
 - **File Upload**: Users can upload a JSON or PDF file for the chatbot to process.
 - **Chat Interface**: Users can type questions, and the chatbot responds based on the uploaded file or predefined logic.
-- **Responsive Design**: The UI is clean, simple, and mobile-friendly.
+- **Downloadable Model File**: You can download the model file and append the model in your code to get a faq chatbot model without coding.
 ---

 ## Project Structure